lithops-cloud/lithops/runtime/README.md

     If you need another Python version, for example Python 3.7, you must use the [Dockerfile.python37](ibm_cf/Dockerfile.python37) that points to a source image based on Python 3.7.
 Finally run the build script:

-        $ pywren-ibm-cloud runtime build docker_username/runtimename:tag
+        $ lithops runtime build docker_username/runtimename:tag

     Note that Docker hub image names look like *"docker_username/runtimename:tag"* and must be all lower case, for example:

-        $ pywren-ibm-cloud runtime build jsampe/pywren-custom-runtime-3.7:0.1
+        $ lithops runtime build jsampe/lithops-custom-runtime-3.7:0.1

-    By default the Dockerfile should be located in the same folder from where you execute the **pywren-ibm-cloud runtime** command.
+    By default the Dockerfile should be located in the same folder from where you execute the **lithops runtime** command.
 If your Dockerfile is located in another folder, or the Dockerfile has another name, you can specify its location with the **-f** parameter, for example:

-        $ pywren-ibm-cloud runtime build -f ibm_cf/Dockerfile.conda jsampe/pywren-conda-runtime-3.6:0.1
+        $ lithops runtime build -f ibm_cf/Dockerfile.conda jsampe/lithops-conda-runtime-3.6:0.1

-    Once you have built your runtime with all of your necessary packages, you can already use it with PyWren.
+    Once you have built your runtime with all of your necessary packages, you can already use it with Lithops.
     To do so, you have to specify the full docker image name in the configuration or when you create the **ibm_cf_executor** instance, for example:

     ```python
-    import pywren_ibm_cloud as pywren
+    import lithops
-    pw = pywren.ibm_cf_executor(runtime='jsampe/pywren-custom-runtime-3.7:0.1')
+    pw = lithops.ibm_cf_executor(runtime='jsampe/lithops-custom-runtime-3.7:0.1')
     ```

     *NOTE: In this previous example we built a Docker image based on Python 3.7, this means that now we also need Python 3.7 in the client machine.*